hojott/animu/README.md

 [App in production](https://heppa.tko-aly.fi/)

+## User Instructions

+**NB: this application is not secure in any way.
+Any user can log in with your username.**

+Before voting, you need to register an account.

+After registering, you can add candidates and vote on them.
+The electoral system is [approval voting](https://en.wikipedia.org/wiki/Approval_voting) with the addition of an unrestricted veto right for everyone.
+Voting is not anonymous so that the veto cannot be abused.

 ## Installation Instructions
 ### Local Setup
 Make sure that you have these dependencies installed on your machine: